-A: Checks are direct deposited into the bank account you provided with your payroll packet.
-If your check has not been deposited there, it is possible that it has been issued as a live check.
-We will check with payroll to find out what happened.
+A: Checks are direct deposited into the bank account you provided on your employee self-service tab.
+If you have not yet signed up for direct deposit then it is possible that it has been issued as a live check and sent to your mailing address listed on MaineStreet.

 Q: What happens when I’ve earned all my work-study money?